 Standard FedEx Ground service is not the same for all destinations.
 Orders going to places such as Alaska, Hawaii, or Canada may require other arrangements or added cost.

-Important details around return windows, return shipping, damaged or incorrect items, and when warranty service is the better path.
+What to know about return windows, return shipping, damaged or incorrect orders, missing parts, and when warranty service is the better next step.

 Standard returns are generally allowed within 30 days of receipt or before December 23rd, whichever comes first.
-Returned items must be received back within that time window.
+Returned items must be received back within that allowed window and follow Treetime’s return instructions.

 For standard returns, the customer is responsible for return shipping.
 If the issue is actually a defect, it may be better to review Warranty Information instead.